The tripartite-circle crossing number of graphs with two small partition classes: Introduction

 The \emph{crossing number} of a graph $G$, denoted by $\crg(G)$, is the minimum number of crossings over all drawings of $G$ in the plane.
 There are multiple variants to the problem of finding the crossing number of a graph.
 Some problems consider drawings on other surfaces or in other spaces, like drawings on the torus, a cylinder, or a $k$-page book.
 Others restrict the minimum to specific types of drawings, like rectilinear or geometric drawings, where the edges must be straight line segments.
 Drawings with few crossings have been studied in connection with readability and VLSI chip design \cite{leighton}.
 See \cite{Sch14} for a survey of crossing number variants and some of their applications.

 Exact crossing numbers are unknown even for very special graph classes.
-Famous examples of these are the long-standing Harary-Hill and Zarankiewicz Conjectures on the crossing number of the complete graph $K_n$ \cite{HH,G1960} and the complete bipartite graph $K_{m,n}$~\cite{Z}, respectively.
-Among the best known drawings of complete graphs are $1$-circle drawings (or \emph{$2$-page book drawings}) and $2$-circle drawings (or \emph{cylindrical drawings}).
+Famous examples of these are the long-standing Harary-Hill Conjecture on the crossing number of the complete graph~$K_n$ \cite{HH,G1960} and the Zarankiewicz Conjecture on the complete bipartite graph~$K_{m,n}$~\cite{Z}.
+Among the most studied drawings of complete graphs are $2$-page book drawings (or \emph{$1$-circle drawings}) and cylindrical drawings (or \emph{$2$-circle drawings}).
 This prompted the study of \emph{$k$-circle drawings} of graphs \cite{FGHLM}, that is, drawings in the plane where the vertices are placed on $k$ specified circles and the edges cannot cross these circles.
-Of particular interest are $k$-partite-circle drawings, where we further require that the vertices on each circle form an independent set.
+Of particular interest are \emph{$k$-partite-circle drawings}, where we further require that the vertices on each circle form an independent set.
 The minimum number of crossings among all $k$-partite-circle drawings of a graph $G$ is known as the \emph{$k$-partite-circle crossing number} of $G$ and is denoted by $\crN{k}(G)$.